Ramsha63014/Phase_2/README.md

 ## Task Finalization

 The list of design that I intent to implement in my application or provide ease to the society by applying HCI concepts to that task are:
-- Manage activites
+- Teacher activites
-- Manage class
+- Student activities

 ## Need Finding